CachyOS/linux-cachyos/README.md

 ## Kernel Variants & Schedulers

 Each scheduler is optimized for different use cases.
-We recommend testing each one to find the best fit for your specific requirements:
+We recommend testing each one to find the best fit for your specific requirements.

 ### Available Schedulers